Ed Hoerster

-Edward H. Hoerster (born October 12, 1941) was a Canadian football player who played for the Hamilton Tiger-Cats, Toronto Argonauts, and Saskatchewan Roughriders.
+Edward H. Hoerster (born October 12, 1941) was an American professional football player who played for the Hamilton Tiger-Cats, Toronto Argonauts, and Saskatchewan Roughriders.
 He won the Grey Cup with the Tiger-Cats in 1965.
-Ed Hoerster retired with his wife Judy, his 4 children, and 8 grandchildren.
+Hoerster retired with his wife Judy, his 4 children, and 8 grandchildren.
 He played college football at the University of Notre Dame and was selected by the Chicago Bears in the 1963 NFL draft (Round 6, #137).
 Hoerster now plays golf in his free time.